ErwinJr2/ErwinJr2/docs/OneDQuantum_description.rst

 ------------------------------------------------

 Electron-electron Coulomb interaction can be a determinant part of electron motion in semiconductors.
-To the first order this interaction is included by adding a Maxwell-Poisson equation to correct the potential and solve the equations self-consistently.
+To first order this interaction is included by adding a Maxwell-Poisson equation to correct the potential and solve the equations self-consistently.